mgrzanka/MyShopWebsite/README.md

 MyShopWebsite is a simple web application imitating an online store.
 The project is still under development and aims to provide basic e-commerce functionalities.
 The application currently supports:
 - User registration and login.
 - Adding items for sale.
+- Adding items to cart.
-- Viewing your listed items.
+- Viewing your added items.
-- Editing details of listed items.
+- Editing details of added items.

 ## Features